 NO youth-to-youth permits are allowed for cup competitions, including the Tim Satterford (LISA) Cup.

 If the host club can not supply a field to play the opening round match of the Tim Satterford (LISA) Cup as scheduled for October 23rd then the visiting team must contact their club to see if the visiting club can host the match.
 If the visiting club can host the opening round match as scheduled then the teams must play the match at the field supplied by the visiting club.

 Any opening round match not played as scheduled on October 23rd becomes the responsibility of the two teams involved to make sure it is played prior to Round 2 (November13/14).
 However, if LISA decides to re-schedule an outstanding Tim Satterford (LISA) Cup match it will be played as re-scheduled by LISA.
 If an outstanding Tim Satterford (LISA) Cup match is not played in time for the next round then a coin toss conducted by LISA will determine which team advances to the next round.

 All the opening round winners and any bye team will be re-entered into a random draw for Round 2 (the quarter-finals).

-Remember, both teams must report the score of their LISA Cup match to their score recorder (listed on your league schedule).
+NOTE: BOTH teams must report the score of their Tim Satterford (LISA) Cup match to their league score recorder (listed on the LISA website below your league schedule).